docjoemills/week05Repository/README.md

 How to abstract behavior and apply OOP principles in practice

-# 👨‍💻 Author
+## 👨‍💻 Author

-Created by Joe Mills as part of the Promineo Tech Java Backend Development course.
+Created by Joe Mills as part of the Promineo Tech Backend Software Development course.

-# 📝 License
+## 📝 License

 This project is open-source and free to use for educational purposes.